-The maximum amount of cover EQC provides on home insurance policies increases from $150,000 to $300,000 per dwelling, plus GST.
+The maximum amount of cover EQC provides on home insurance policies increased from $150,000 to $300,000 per dwelling, plus GST.

-The EQC levy, charged by EQC for this cover - is changing from a maximum of $300 to a new maximum of $480, plus GST.
+The EQC levy, charged by EQC for this cover - changed from a maximum of $300 to a new maximum of $480, plus GST.

 The EQC levy you pay on your home insurance will change, this new amount is in the premium section of your renewal notice.